bitcoin/bitcoin/contrib/spendfrom/README.md

 - UTXO selection policies are not yet implemented.

-- If this was a tool for end-users and not programmers, it would have much friendlier error-handling.
+- This is becoming a tool for end-users with improved and friendlier error-handling.